devicefuture/digicron/apps/counter/ideas.md

     - [ ] Allow assigning to today's date (will be done in the menu with an 'are you sure' prompt)
     - [ ] Choose format to be number of days only or years, months and days
     - [ ] Set alerts for day countdown approaching zero
+- [ ] Allow counting in binary, octal or hexadecimal